 - To get a zip oyster photocard if you live in London, all you need to do is fill in a form that you’ll find at your local Post Office and return it to the Post Office.
 You will also need to include a passport-sized photo and a copy of the birth certificate or passport and pay the fee.
 You should get the zip oyster photocard in 2 weeks.

 - If you are a UK resident, you will need to do the process online on TFL’s website, and you should get the zip oyster photocard within 4 weeks.

 - If you live outside the UK you will need to do the process online on TFL’s website.
 When applying, you will need to choose which London Visitor Centre (Liverpool Street Station, Victoria Station, Euston, Gatwick, King’s Cross station) you want to collect the zip oyster photocard from, as it will not be sent to your home address.
 You need to apply at least 3 weeks in advance but can apply up to three months in advance.

 Option 3: 1 Day Child Travelcard

-A one day child travelcard will allow unlimited travel at any time of the day on any form of public transport in London for the chosen London Travel Zones.
-No ID is needed to purchase this one day child travelcard, but fares using an oyster card with young visitor discount are normally cheaper.
-If you are visiting London for several days and choose this option you will have to buy a one day child travelcard for each day, and this will work out out a lot more expensive than using an oyster card with young visitor discount.
+A one-day child travelcard will allow unlimited travel at any time of the day on any form of public transport in London for the chosen London Travel Zones.
+No ID is needed to purchase this one-day child travelcard, but fares using an oyster card with a young visitor discount are normally cheaper.
+If you are visiting London for several days and choose this option, you will have to buy a one-day child travelcard for each day, and this will work out a lot more expensive than using an oyster card with a young visitor discount.